BDC Hamburger Icon

 • Whole Foods

-Instead of using your actual credit card number and other personal information, Google Pay uses a virtual account number that ensures your personal information is secure on your phone.
+Instead of using your actual credit card number and other personal information, Google Wallet uses a virtual account number that ensures your personal information is secure on your phone.

 TipBottom line

-If your phone is lost or stolen, reduce the risk of credit card fraud by remotely locking the phone, creating a new password or completely wiping all financial information until the phone is recovered.
+If your phone is lost or stolen, you can reduce the risk of credit card fraud by remotely locking it, creating a new password, or completely wiping all financial information until the phone is recovered.

 Apple Pay

-Apple Pay provides an easy, secure and private electronic payment service using Face ID- or Touch ID-equipped iOS devices like iPhones, iPads and Apple Watches.
+Apple Pay provides an easy, secure and private electronic payment service that uses Face ID- or Touch ID-equipped iOS devices such as the iPhone, iPad and Apple Watch.
 You can even use Apple Pay on some Macs.
-Ensure your device’s operating system is up-to-date and you’re signed into iCloud with your Apple ID.
-You can use Apple Pay once you’ve added payment cards to your Apple Wallet.
+To use Apple Pay, ensure that your device’s operating system is up to date and that you’re signed in to iCloud with your Apple ID.

 How to use Apple Pay

-Like Google Pay, Apple Pay works with NFC technology for in-store purchases.
-Here’s how it works with iPhones (functionality is similar for other iOS devices):
+You can use Apple Pay once you’ve added payment cards to your Apple Wallet.
+Like Google Wallet, Apple Pay works with NFC technology for in-store purchases.
+Here’s how it works on iPhone (the functionality is similar on other Apple devices):

-1. Double-click the right-side button on your iPhone.
+1. Double-click the button on the right side of your iPhone.

 3. Hold your iPhone over the card reader.

-4. You’ll see “Done” and a checkmark, signifying a successful purchase.
+4. You’ll see “Done” and a check mark, which signifies a successful purchase.

 Your default card is charged automatically.
-To choose a different card, open your Apple Wallet, tap the default card, and select the card you want to use for payment.
+To choose a different card, open your Apple Wallet and select the card you want to use for payment.

 You can also use Apple Pay when shopping online or via mobile apps and websites by selecting the Apple Pay option where available.
-Loyalty points, rewards and benefits from your cards continue accruing when you use Apple Pay.
+When you use Apple Pay, you will continue accruing loyalty points, rewards and benefits associated with your cards.

-Here are a few other Apple Pay-adjacent functions to be aware of:
+Here are a few other Apple Pay functions to be aware of:

-• Receive money via your iOS device.
-If someone sends you a payment via Apple Cash or a debit card, open your message, tap Accept and follow the prompts.
+• Receive money via your Apple mobile device: If someone sends you a payment via Apple Cash or a debit card, open your message, tap “Accept” and follow the prompts.

 Apple Pay availability

 Many merchants accept Apple Pay.
-In fact, with 90 percent of U.S. merchants accepting Apple Pay (according to Apple), you should have few issues utilizing this payment form online and offline.
-(However, notably, Walmart doesn’t accept Apple Pay – or Google Pay or Samsung Pay.
+In fact, with over 90 percent of U.S. merchants accepting Apple Pay, you should have very few issues utilizing this payment form online and offline.
+(However, notably, Walmart doesn’t accept Apple Pay, Google Wallet or Samsung Wallet.
 The retailer is focused on its Walmart Pay digital wallet.)

-You can even use Apple Pay to donate to various charities, such as the American Red Cross, Feeding America, St. Jude Children’s Research Hospital, and UNICEF, or for mass transit systems.
+You can even use Apple Pay to donate to various charities — such as the American Red Cross, Feeding America, St. Jude Children’s Research Hospital and UNICEF — or to pay for mass transit where available.

 Apple Pay security

-When purchasing with Apple Pay, your receipts are kept in your Wallet app, but transaction data isn’t stored elsewhere.
+When you purchase with Apple Pay, your receipts are kept in your Wallet app, but transaction data isn’t stored anywhere else.
 Every transaction requires authentication with Face ID, Touch ID or your passcode.
-Your Apple Watch is protected by its unique passcode.
+Your Apple device is protected by its unique passcode.
 If your Apple device is lost or stolen, you can suspend or permanently remove the device’s Apple Pay functionality.

-• In-store purchases: With in-store purchases, card numbers and identity credentials aren’t shared with merchants; your card numbers aren’t stored on Apple devices or servers.
+• In-store purchases: Card numbers and identity credentials aren’t shared with merchants when you make in-store purchases, and card numbers aren’t stored on Apple devices or servers.

-• Online purchases: For online purchases, merchants receive only the information you authorize to fulfill your order, such as your name, email address, and billing and shipping addresses.
-Apps that use Apple Pay must have a privacy policy you can view, keeping you in control of your data.
+• Online purchases: Merchants receive only the information you authorize to fulfill your order, such as your name, email address, and billing and shipping addresses.
+Apps that use Apple Pay must have a privacy policy you can view, which keeps you in control of your data.

 FYIDid you know